jakejosh6751/Manufacturing-Downtime-Analysis-/README.md

 # Manufacturing Downtime Analysis

 ## Executive Summary:
-Using Power Query and Power BI, I cleaned and analyzed soda bottling production line data to identify the main causes of downtime.
+Using Power Query and Power BI, I analyzed soda bottling production line data to identify the main causes of downtime.
 The analysis revealed that operator errors and batch changes account for most of the inefficiencies.
 Based on these findings, I recommend targeted operator training, improved maintenance schedules, and upgrades to high-downtime equipment to boost operational efficiency.

 ### Business Problem:
 For manufacturing companies, downtime directly impacts output and profitability.
 In this soda bottling plant, management noticed frequent production delays but lacked clear insights into the main causes.
 The goal was to analyse downtime data to identify key drivers and propose actionable strategies to reduce downtime.